Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ## Prerequisites for Starting Tutorials

-First of all, open Qlik Replicate on a web browser and login.
+First of all, open QCDI on a web browser and login.

 > URL:**https://YOUR_SERVER_IP_ADDRESS:3552/attunityreplicate/**